cellarman/TicTacToe/README.md

 # TicTacToe
 Tic Tac Toe Game using C# WinForms

-Executable game for Windows Machines of the classic game
+Created in Visual Studio 2019 as a Winform project.
+Self-Executable GUI game for Windows Machines written in C#.